mvdh7/PyCO2SYS/README.md

 ## Basic use

+The only function you need is `pyco2.sys`.
 To solve the marine carbonate system from two of its parameters (`par1` and `par2`), just use:

 ```python
 import PyCO2SYS as pyco2
 results = pyco2.sys(par1, par2, par1_type, par2_type, **kwargs)
 ```

-Each field in the `results` corresponds to a column in the original MATLAB output `DATA` or to a new output that is only available from PyCO2SYS.
-The keys to the dict are described in the [online documentation](https://pyco2sys.readthedocs.io/en/latest/co2sys_nd/#results).
-Inputs should be provided as scalars or NumPy arrays in any mutually broadcastable combination.
-A large number of optional `kwargs` can also be provided to specify everything beyond the carbonate system parameters - [read the docs!](https://pyco2sys.readthedocs.io/en/latest/co2sys_nd/).
+The keys to the `results` dict are described in the [online documentation](https://pyco2sys.readthedocs.io/en/latest/co2sys_nd/#results).
+Arguments should be provided as scalars or NumPy arrays in any mutually broadcastable combination.
+A large number of optional `kwargs` can be provided to specify everything beyond the carbonate system parameters — [read the docs!](https://pyco2sys.readthedocs.io/en/latest/co2sys_nd/).

-You can also look at the [example scripts](https://github.com/mvdh7/PyCO2SYS/tree/master/examples) here in the repo, or there are also some [examples as Jupyter Notebooks](https://github.com/mvdh7/PyCO2SYS-examples) that you can try out without needing to install anything on your computer.
+You can also look at the [examples Notebooks](https://github.com/mvdh7/PyCO2SYS-examples) that you can try out without needing to install anything on your computer.

 ## About

-PyCO2SYS is maintained by [Dr Matthew Humphreys](https://mvdh.xyz/) of the [NIOZ (Royal Netherlands Institute for Sea Research)](https://www.nioz.nl/en) with the support of the main developers of all previous versions of CO<sub>2</sub>SYS.
+PyCO2SYS is maintained by [Dr Matthew Humphreys](https://mvdh.xyz/) at the [NIOZ (Royal Netherlands Institute for Sea Research)](https://www.nioz.nl/en) with the support of the main developers of all previous versions of CO<sub>2</sub>SYS.

 Contributions are welcome; please check the [guidelines](https://github.com/mvdh7/PyCO2SYS/blob/master/CONTRIBUTING.md) before setting to work.